 Getting a passport isn’t hard at all.
 To avoid any surprises, acquire one way before you have to travel.
 Typically, your passport will be processed in 4 to 6 weeks.
 You can use the same passport as long as it is valid.
 A passport can be valid for up to a decade.

 Most nations require international travelers to have a visa before they can let them in.
-Countries have different visa approval and issuance processes so take the application seriously and ensure that you provide as much information as you can so the visa isn’t denied on flimsy grounds.
+Countries have different visa approval and issuance processes so take the application seriously.
+Also ensure that you provide as much information as you can so the visa isn’t denied on flimsy grounds.

 Some countries will require that you acquire a visa before you land on their soil while others give travellers the option of getting a visa on arrival.
 Others may not require a visa at all.
 Your situation will depend largely on the immigration treaties and agreements the host country has made with your country of citizenship.

 You probably have already made a decision on the first international travel destination you’ll visit.
 If you haven’t yet, chances are you are seriously weighing a few destinations that you’ve had in mind for some time now.
 While an international trip is certainly a romantic idea, your first, if you have a choice, shouldn’t be chosen just because it is an exciting idea.